 Ed graduated from Temple University's business school with honors in 1992.
 After doing recovery work for New York based money center banks, Ed secured a Financial Advisor position at Prudential Securities; working in Philadelphia and Manhattan.
 In 1995 Ed chose to become an independent advisor along with Glenn Scharf.
 Ed and Glenn have worked together ever since.
 "Being independent has gone hand-in-hand with our business being focused on the client first."
 Ed is married to Kathleen.
-They have three children; two in college and one in grade school.
-Ed is a Certified Financial Fiduciary® responsible for the development, implementation and maintenance of investment portfolios, along with strategic planning with and for clients and prospective clients.
+They have three children.
+Ed is a Certified Financial Fiduciary® responsible for the development, implementation, and maintenance of investment portfolios, along with strategic planning with and for clients and prospective clients.
 He is also the Investment Team Leader.

 Marital status: Married (Kathleen)